tduyphat/E-Commerce-API-Design/endpoints/users_endpoints.md

 ## Delete An User

-When logged in as an admin, you can delete an order by adding the id as a parameter: `/users/:id`, with a token in the header.
+When logged in as an admin, you can delete an order by adding the user ID as a parameter: `/users/:id`, with a token in the header.

 Request: